Free Checking for Bloggers - Sign up in 5 Minutes!

 If you are not using 301 Redirects you are making a blogging mistake.
 301 Redirects are easy to setup, save your google pagerank and link love, and save your visitors from a nasty “Error 404 - Not Found” page.
 What is a 301 redirect?
 It’s a single line you add to you “.htaccess” file (more on this later) that says ‘anyone that visits that URL - send them to that URL instead’.
 The redirect can happen witin your site, you can redirect to an external site - it’s basically from any URL to any URL.

-Here are some scenarios where you would use a 301 redirect:
+Here’s a bloggers guide to some scenarios where you would use a 301 redirect:

 1. You’ve changed your permalink structure